yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

       </td>

       <td>
         It is an optional configuration that defines Payment and Enrollment Card flow.
 By default, the `CardFormType.ONE_STEP` option is used.
-Check the section [Render options](#render-options)   for more information
+Check the section [Render options](#render-options) for more information.
       </td>
     </tr>